Capsules for the top 20 drivers in the Sprint Cup stands, plus five additional drivers of note.

 RICHMOND RECORD: Two top-10 finishes in 14 starts.

 LOOKING AHEAD: Truex said, "I expect another strong run this weekend at Richmond.
 It's all about keeping this ball rolling in the direction we've been heading over the last few weeks.
 It's a good track for the entire Michael Waltrip Racing organization so I'm hopeful one of us will leave there with a win on Saturday night."
-Clint Bowyer, who won the fall race last September, and Mark Martin
+Clint Bowyer, who won the fall race last September, and Mark Martin are his teammates.

 LOOKING BACK: Truex finished fourth at Kansas for his second straight top-five finish.
 "We fought the car all day long - had to go to the back once for a pit-road penalty and fight our way up through there.
 All in all, I'm very happy with fourth place.
 Got a lot of questions this week about being second (at Texas) and how I seemed so disappointed.
 Of course I was - circumstances (leading the race and getting beat on pit road).
 Today is the complete opposite.
 It was a great day, we overcame a lot and the guys did a great job bouncing back after that pit road problem we had and we had a great race car.
 It (his mood) just depends on circumstances."